-- 2.7.1.34 Seabed morphology may be impacted directly or indirectly during the construction activities of the Proposed Development (Offshore).
-The assessment below separately considers the potential for impacts associated with: - Pre-lay cable trenching using jetting tool at the seabed; - Use of cable protection measures; and

-- Foundation installation using drilling techniques.
+- 2.7.1.34 Seabed morphology may be impacted directly or indirectly during the construction activities of Caledonia North.
+The assessment below separately considers the potential for impacts associated with: - Pre-lay cable trenching using jet trenching tool at the seabed; - Use of cable protection measures; and - Foundation installation using drilling techniques.